movementlabsxyz/movement-hack-temp/src/ch01-01-installation.md

 ```

 If you see this information, you have installed Rust successfully!
 If you don’t
-see this information, check that Rust is in your `%PATH%`
+see this information, check that Rust is in your `PATH`
 system variable as follows.

 In Windows CMD, use: